dataPipelineAU/jwebsite/_posts/2015-10-13-startup-analytics-first-steps.markdown

 Customer Acquisition
 ==

-The first major set of metrics relates to customer acquistions.
+The first major set of metrics relates to customer acquisitions.
 You'll probably have the following questions:

 1. Where do my customers come from?